Skip to main content Skip to footer

 Travel:

-Reimbursement of expenses incurred by participants during travel to and from the in-person portion of the TST will be reimbursed up to $500, and must conform to the travel guidelines set out by the Commission.
+Reimbursement of expenses incurred by participants during travel to and from the in-person portion of the TST course will be reimbursed up to $500, subject to availability, and must conform to the travel guidelines set out by the Commission.
 Those seeking reimbursement are advised to review the travel guidelines prior to making any travel arrangements in order to ensure that travel expenses can be considered.

 All reimbursement claims must be submitted within 45 days of the event.
 The deadline for submitting reimbursement forms for this program will be set out here once the application period has opened.
 Please allow 30 days from the date we receive your reimbursement request form for processing.
 Failure to complete this form properly may result in delayed reimbursement.